leoromero97/cars-filter-js/README.md

-# promotions-js
+# cars-filter-js
-Challenge filter with Javascript
+Challenge to filter elements with Javascript